Former Chiefs coach Katie Sowers accepts new position at Ottawa University

-OTTAWA, Kan. — Ottawa University is getting some NFL experience in the form of Katie Sowers.
+OTTAWA, Kan.
+(WDAF) — Ottawa University is getting some NFL experience in the form of Katie Sowers.

 Sowers has been named Director of Athletic Strategic Initiatives.
 Sowers will also continue her role as Defensive Coordinator and Director of Operations for the university’s Women’s Flag Football team.